Greenlings and Lingcod: Family Hexagrammidae

 Identification: Five lateral lines on the side, and one pair of cirri on the head.
 Their coloring is reddish-brown with darker mottling; they often have large, bright red spots and blotches.
 The inside of the mouth is blue.

-Range: From Point Conception to the Commander-Aleutian chain and northern Bering Sea, Alaska.
-Also the Kurile Islands, Russia to the Yellow Sea, Japan.
+Range: From Point Conception to Attu Island, Commander-Aleutian Chain Alaska, and northern Bering Sea.
+Also the Kurile Islands, Russia to the Okhotsk Sea (between Russia and Japan), Sea of Japan, and Yellow Sea (between Korea and China).
 Rarely encountered south of San Francisco.

 Habitat: Usually found in inter-tidal and shallow-water rocky areas.
 Both juveniles and adults consume a wide variety of bethnic species; favorites include crabs, shrimp, snails, chiton, abalones, octopi, fish eggs, algae, and fish.
 A territorial species similar to kelp greenling.